 - Audience, language and other things that make us go woot!Appeal to your customers by writing content that speaks for itself.

 - A dozen places to outsource content creation.
 Still looking to hire a pro?
 Here’s a list to get started.

 - 10 tips for creating quality images for your blog and social feeds.
 Images are a big part of your content strategy.
 Use these tips to get started.

 - Stellar photos help you sell more in your online store.
 Show your customers what you’ve got.

 - 8 inexpensive tools for creating pro product photos.
-You don’t need to be a professional to take killer product photos.
+You don’t need to be a professional to take quality product photos.